opengood-aio/env-setup/README.md

 shell, as this cannot be automated due to security restrictions in macOS requiring root level access to modify `/etc/shells`  shells configuration file
-* One will be prompted for credentials to a `MarkLogic` account that has access to download MarkLogic's installation package
 * After `Flycut` and `ShiftIt` are installed, one will need to open the *System Preferences* and grant them elevated privileges under `Security & Privacy > Privacy > Accessibility`